Get Smart

 The inciting incident occurs at 12 minutes when KAOS attacks CONTROL headquarters, killing most field agents and stealing the identities of all current operatives.
 The entire agency is compromised and vulnerable..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Max and 99 board a plane to Moscow to track down the nuclear bomb threat.
+This reveals the protagonist's commitment to Max and 99 board a plane to Moscow to track down the nuclear bomb threat.
 Max fully accepts his role as a field agent and commits to the mission despite 99's skepticism., moving from reaction to action.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, Max is captured and faces execution by CONTROL as a traitor.
 Everything he's worked for is destroyed—his career, his relationship with 99, his identity as a hero.
-His dream of being a field agent has turned into a nightmare., illustrates the protagonist at their lowest point.
+His dream of being a field agent has turned into a nightmare., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 79% of the runtime.
 Max synthesizes his analyst abilities with his field training.
 He understands the complete picture of KAOS's plan and knows how to stop it.
 With 99's trust restored, they race to save the President and stop Siegfried., demonstrating the transformation achieved throughout the journey.